epklein/epklein.github.io/_posts/2025Q3/2025-08-04-swe-traits-pitfalls.md

 ---
-title: The traits and hidden pitfalls in Software Engineering careers
+title: The traits and pitfalls in Software Engineering careers
 categories: [SWE Management, Personal Development, Performance Management]
 tags: [SWE Career, Performance Evaluation]
 excerpt: The typical traits and pitfalls in the career ladder of Software Engineers.